Non-venomousrear-fanged

 Juvenile Dendrelaphis caudolineatus – Not Venomous – Not Dangerous

-Food: Frogs, lizards, some say small birds in the nest.
+Frogs, lizards, and some say small birds in the nest.

-Offspring: Same in body shape and pattern/coloration as adults.
+Same in body shape and pattern/colouration as adults.

-Notes: Striped bronzeback snakes are somewhat larger than the other bronzebacks, and can get up to about 1.5 meters.
+Striped bronzeback snakes are somewhat larger than the other bronzebacks and can get up to about 1.5 meters.
 The one in the photo and video below was caught at about 300 meters elevation (900+ feet) on a fallen tree.
-I stepped over the tree and the snake fell to the ground and attempted to hide under another rotting tree stump.
+I stepped over the tree, and the snake fell to the ground and attempted to hide under another rotting tree stump.

 These snakes are diurnal – active during daylight hours and are excellent climbers, as all bronzebacks are.
 They are twitchy snakes, and this one bit me when I first grabbed him.
 I had to pull him off my index finger slowly to prevent injuring him.
 He bit down hard for his tiny size (about 10 inches).
 These snakes love frogs and other small animals – geckos included.

-This species of bronzeback has a black stripe on a light background running from it’s neck to it’s tail.
+This species of bronzeback has a black stripe on a light background running from its neck to its tail.
 The belly is white or yellowish.
 This snake does not have the stripe across the eye like some of the other bronzebacks.
-The top of the head is brown – bronze color as is the top of this snake’s back.
+The top of the head is brown – bronze colour, as is the top of this snake’s back.

 Striped bronzeback handheld.